knaaptime/seg_networks/paper/background.md

 A depiction of the difference between network travel distance and "as the crow flies" distance is shown in @fig:network_distance.
-The figure shows an origin marked with an X in the center, and two different polygons representing a one-mile travel distance using different methods.
+The figure shows an origin marked with an X in the center, and two different polygons representing a one-mile travel distance using different methods in the cities of San Clemente and Chicago.
 The small polygon depicts the total extent accessible from the origin point when traveling along the pedestrian network, whereas the larger polygon depicts the 1-mile buffer representing unconstrained travel.
-It is immediately apparent in the figure that network-constrained travel covers a much smaller footprint than euclidean distance in the depicted location.
+It is immediately apparent in the figure that network-constrained travel covers a much smaller footprint than Euclidean distance in the depicted location.
 Furthermore, the pattern appears to be influenced strongly by the street network and urban design features that characterize the largely suburban region of San Clemente.